benc-uk/k6-reporter/readme.md

 The command takes two arguments:

-- The input JSON file, created with `--summary-export` parameter to `k6 run`
+- The input JSON file, which is the output of `k6 run` with the `--summary-export` parameter
 - The output HTML file, which will be created or overwritten.

 Example